 It always depends on the library, but my experience shows how certain things are prone to break on different platforms.
 Compilers take a lot of information away when compiling for new platforms and there are different macros to check for the CPU architecture.
 So always keep in mind which platforms the code should run and if possible, use code that works on every platform.
 In cases where code is platform-specific use macros and implement it for a wider range.

 Compiling everything from x86 to ARM

 After working through all dependencies and setting up the environment, it was finally possible to start to compile our main encoding service.
 If all binaries would be available for ARM, then the compiling of our project would have worked without changing anything.
-But as there was no binary for specific features, they had to be excluded from our encoding service.
+Some features of our encoding service require the usage of specific binaries.
+For some of them, there was no ARM alternative available.
+Therefore this feature needed to be disabled for the ARM build.